azabiong/vim-highlighter/README.md

 > This option treats the input as a literal string, which is useful when searching for codes with symbols.
 > ```
->   ag,  rg,  grep    -F --fixed-strings
+>   ag,  rg,  grep,  git   -F --fixed-strings
 >   ack, sift              -Q --literal
 > ```
 > Example: &nbsp; searching for `item[i+1].size() * 2`
 > ```